athack-ctf/chall2025-jean-guillaume-auguste-victor/README.md

-# Chall - Your Challenge Title
+# Chall - Jean Guillaume Auguste Victor

-> A brief description of the challenge
+> A reverse engineering challenge for beginners.
+Try to crack that weird password checker.

 ## Type